RBSC/YamahaVideoBoard/Doc/readme.txt

 Notes
 -----

+Please use the following oscillators: 3.579 MHz for NTSC and 4.433 MHz for PAL.

 It is recommended to use 74HCT04 chip for the frequency generator circuit.
 The possible interference on the composite video output can be reduced to a minimum by the trim capacitors.